fotoflo/dpd-angular-minovate-seed/readme.md

 Minovate works on every modern browser, any device and any screen size."

 #License
-Please note that the full Minovate has a [paid license](http://themeforest.net/licenses/standard?license=regular&ref=fotoflo), but this seed file only has about 10% of minovate's functionality - I've removed charts and web templates, and PSDs and many other things, leaving only the 10% we web developers need most to get started.
+Please note that the full Minovate has a [paid license](http://themeforest.net/licenses/standard?license=regular&ref=fotoflo), but this seed file only has about 10% of minovate's functionality.
+In this dirivitive work, I've removed charts and web templates, and PSDs and many other things, leaving only the 10% we web developers need most to get started with a new project.
 If you like Minovate, [buy it](http://themeforest.net/item/minovate-angular-admin-dashboard/10068009?ref=fotoflo) like I did, and use all the features (It's cheap).
 If you use the Minovate in an commercial project, please make sure to read and abide by the license.

 #### Alternatives:
 You can try the free open source [rdash dashboard](http://rdash.github.io/)